 In South Carolina, the Worker’s Compensation Commission performs this test to judge what accidents are covered in most heart attack and stroke cases.
 For example, an employer would not be held responsible for an injury that occurred from natural causes.
 The injury must come from “unusual exertion or strain.”

-If you or a loved one suffers a heart attack or passes away after being subjected to unusual or extraordinary circumstances at work, please contact Attorney Dirk J. Derrick of The Derrick Law Firm for your free consultation.
-Mr. Derrick has worked for over 30 years to get his clients the benefits they need.
-843-248-7486
+If you or a loved one suffers a heart attack or passes away after being subjected to unusual or extraordinary circumstances at work, contact South Carolina Workers' Compensation Attorneys at The Derrick Law Firm for your free consultation.
+The Derrick Law Firm has worked since 1991 to get workers' compensation clients the benefits they need.

 For a free consultation with The Derrick Law Firm, call today at 843-484-0707.